 Thank you.

-I want someone to hopefully focus on that, because I think what that is is a piece of um metal breaking off of her brace that she's wearing.
+I want someone to hopefully focus on that because I think what that is, is a piece of metal breaking off of her brace that she's wearing.

-I believe she has a brace due to her concussion or her stroke that she had, um, that's therambosis.
+I believe she has a brace due to her concussion or her stroke that she had, that thorhombosis.

-So I think that's left her with some weakness, especially in the right leg for what she's wearing a brace, either at her ankle and or knee.
+So I think that's left her with some weakness, especially in the right leg, for which she's wearing a brace, either at her ankle and or knee.

-I think that that brace buckled and broke, which you can you can see the piece of metal falling off of.
+I think that brace buckled and broke, which you can see the piece of metal falling off of.

-I think that's why she needs help getting in and out of her SUVs and bands, why she always gets in and out of these cars on the opposite side of the media.
+And I think that's why she needs help getting in and out of her SUVs and vans, why she always gets in and out of these cars on the opposite side of the media.

-I think it's hiding that she's um had significant weakness.
+I think it's hiding that she's has significant weakness.

-So it doesn't mean that she can't be a good president being weak, but I think that means that the stroke or brain injury she had is much more serious than they're uh letting us leave.
+So it doesn't mean that she can't be a good president being weak, but I think that means that the stroke or brain injury she had is much more serious than they're letting us believe.

-You know, look, and I I gotta tell you, every expert I know, and I know some really, really talented, very smart, very gifted doctors.
+You know, look, and I got to tell you, every expert I know, and I know some really, really talented, very smart, very gifted doctors.

 They're all telling me pretty much the same thing.